astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 STUDENT.
 Type synonyms?
 You mean, introducing type definitions like `type natpair = nat * nat`?
 That does not seem particularly tricky.

 ADVISOR.
 I think we will face a couple of interesting issues with it.
 Let me write out the necessary pen-and-paper rules first, so that we are on the same page.
 We'll do top-level type definitions, so let's add a top-level notion of programs, and a well-formedness judgement for them.
+(We could do modules instead of just programs, but I feel that would derail us a little.)
 We also need an additional environment to store type definitions:

 \vspace{-1.2em}
 \begin{mathpar}